 - Re: personalization, will broadcasters and advertisers agree to our terms rather than vice versa?
 Term #1: #NoStalking.
 So far, I doubt it.
 (Not that the streamers are ready either, but they’re more likely to listen.)

 Personally, I think both over the air and cable TV are dead horses walking, and ATSC 3.0 won’t save them.
-We’ll still have cable, but will use it mostly to watch and interact with streams, most of which will come from producers and distributors that were Net-native in the first place.
+We’ll still have cable, but will use it mostly to watch and interact with streams, many of which will come from producers and distributors that were Net-native in the first place.

 But I could be wrong about any or all of this.
 Either way (or however), tell me how.

 [Update on 9 April 2022…] All the antennas flanking the art deco face of the Empire State Building are now removed.
 So are the T-shaped antennas above and below the 102nd floor observation level, to make room for taller windows.
 The “rototiller” FM antenna is gone, along with some of the antennas above it.
 Some of those have been replaced.
 The long-abandoned channel 4 and 5 “batwing” antenna at the very top remains, serving by default a decorative purpose.
 Meanwhile a fence of taller buildings have gone up along 57th Street to the north between Broadway and Park Avenue, no doubt affecting signal from the Empire State Building to some degree.
 But caring about that is on the decline, as listening and viewing continues drifting from live broadcasts to streams and podcasts accessed on demand, over the Net rather than over the air.

 In retrospect we shouldn’t even have had over-the-air HD because those who cared enough about TV to appreciate HD already had cable or satellite and, as you said, the spectrum is much more valuable for other uses.
 ATSC is probably useful as an industry standard… as long as you don’t broadcast it over the air.